-As defined in FASB Accounting Standards Codification Topic No. 820, Fair Value Measurements ("ASC 820"), fair value is the amount that would be received to sell an asset, or paid to transfer a liability, in an orderly transaction between market participants at the measurement date (i.e., the exit price).
+As defined in FASB ASC Topic No. 820, "Fair Value Measurements and Disclosures" ("ASC 820") (formerly SFAS No. 157, "Fair Value Measurements"), fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
+In determining fair value, the CCRC uses the market or income approach.
+Based on this approach, CCRC utilizes certain assumptions about risk and or the risks inherent in the inputs to the valuation technique.
+These inputs can be readily observable, market-corroborated or generally unobservable inputs.
+CCRC utilizes valuation techniques that maximize the use of observable inputs and minimize the use of unobservable inputs.